 F. FORGIVE yourself for being harsh, and forgive your spouse for responding harshly.

 “You can attract more flies with honey than vinegar.”
 The best way to win your spouse to your cause is to treat your spouse fairly, and to be patient in your pursuit of your livelong dream or vision.
 “But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.”
 James 1:4

-G. GET DREAMING half the time husband and wife teams are at odds with each other because they have nothing left to work toward.
+G. GET DREAMING – Most of the time husband and wife teams are at odds with each other, it’s because they have nothing left to work toward.

 H. HELP each other, God wasn’t kidding when He created woman to be man’s helper.

-God made women for men, and He did it with a divine purpose a Master plan!
-Set your mind to help your husband, and husbands recognize that wives are there to HELP you get your job done.
+God made women for men, and He did it with a divine purpose and a Master plan!
+Marriages work best when you set your mind to help your husband, and as a husband you recognize your wife is there to HELP you get your job done.
 This means in PARTNERSHIP.
-Partners can help, employees are dictated to.
+Does your wife nag?
+That is her administration skills being put into place.
+Does your wife direct you were to go?
+That is your wife aiding you to your destination.
+For God’s sake men LET YOUR WIFE HELP you, it was why Eve was created – isn’t it good enough for you?
+Wives, don’t get crazy now – being bossy and being in partnership are TWO different things.
+Partners help, employees are dictated to.
 Treat each other as “helpers” NOT employees.
 “Then the LORD God said, “It is not good for the man to be alone.
 I will make a helper who is just right for him.”
 Genesis 2:18

 I. IGNORE people around you who tell you it can’t be done and that happily married “isn’t” possible.